jeromecoupe/webstoemp/_posts/2014-11-02-manipulate-craft-elementcriteriamodel-with-twig.md

 ## Display related items on an entry pages

 Here is another albeit similar scenario.
 On an entry page, we want to display 5 related entries.
-Related entries are specified manually by administrators.
+Related entries are specified manually by administrators using an entries field.

 When no related entries have been found or when all slots are not used, we want to complement our list using entries sharing at least one category with the currently viewed entry.